DreamOfTheRedChamber/system-design-interviews/messenger.md

 		6. The conneciton layer will push the message to clients.

 ## Business logic service
-* The number of unread message
-* Update the recent contacts

 ### Unread messages
 #### Separate storage
 * Total unread message and unread message against a specific person